potiuk/airflow/CONTRIBUTING.rst

 -   Include tests, either as doctests, unit tests, or both, to your pull request.

-    The airflow repo uses `Travis CI <https://travis-ci.org/apache/airflow>`__ to run the tests and `codecov <https://codecov.io/gh/apache/airflow>`__ to track coverage.
-You can set up both for free on your fork (see `Travis CI Testing Framework <TESTING.rst#travis-ci-testing-framework>`__ usage guidelines).
-    It will help you make sure you do not break the build with your PR and that you help increase coverage.
+    The airflow repo uses `Github Actions <https://help.github.com/en/actions>`__ as CI environment to run the tests and `codecov <https://codecov.io/gh/apache/airflow>`__ to track coverage.
+You can set up both for free on your fork.
+It will help you make sure you do not break the build with your PR and that you help to increase coverage.

 -   Follow our project's `Coding style and best practices`_.